 The movie Terminator is another variation on the mutation theme.
 In that film a robot is somehow created by other machines and sent back through time to try to kill a woman who will supposedly give birth to the man who in the future will lead the fight against the machines and crush them.
 The theme of the movie is preposterous, but I love it nevertheless, partly because the story is done so well despite the ridiculousness of the premise.

 I can accept the possibility that a nuclear war could take place in the future as was the case in this movie, and even that the war could somehow be triggered by super-intelligent computers.
 But that these machines could then by themselves figure out who the leader of their human enemies was and where he grew up, design several generations of terminators first with rubber skin, and eventually with human flesh over a robot skeleton (played in the movie, of course, by Arnold Schwarzenegger), and then develop a time-travel machine capable of sending the terminator back into the past – yeah, right.
-Darwinism requires a similar leap of faith.
+Darwinism requires a similar bound of pure faith.

 Problem #4 – The Fossil Record

 Darwinism indicates that higher life forms (e.g., mammals, apes, and humans) evolved from lower forms (reptiles, fish, insects, bacteria, and so on).
 Many organisms have left a fossil trail, and if Darwinism is true we should expect to find fossil remains of the entire range of transitional forms.
 We should expect to find “repti-mammals,” “fish-tiles,” and so on.
 However, that is not the case.
-Many fossils have been unearthed, including species that are now extinct, but aside from microbes, there is only meager evidence that there were any transitional forms, or that one species ever evolved into another.
+Many fossils have been unearthed, including species that are now extinct, but there is only meager evidence that there were any transitional forms, or that one species ever evolved into another.
 Paleontologist and Darwinist Niles Eldredge describes the problem: